Ex YU rock enciklopedija

-Ex YU rock enciklopedija 1960–2006 (trans.
-Ex YU Rock Encyclopedia 1960–2006) is a book by Serbian author, journalist and music critic Petar Janjatović.
-Published in 2007, the book represents the third, expanded edition of Janjatović's 1998 book Ilustrovana YU rock enciklopedija 1960–1997 (Illustrated YU Rock Encyclopedia 1960–1997).
+Ex YU rock enciklopedija is a book by Serbian author, journalist and music critic Petar Janjatović.
+It was first published in 1998 under the title Ilustrovana YU rock enciklopedija 1960–1997 and has since received four expanded editions.
 The book features information about most important acts of the rock scene of Socialist Federal Republic of Yugoslavia, as well as of scenes of the successor states.

 Background

 The book contains biographies and discographies of the most important acts of the Yugoslav rock scene, as well as of the scenes of the successor states.
 Besides rock acts in the traditional sense of the term, the book features blues, reggae, world music, hip hop, ambient and avant-garde music acts.
 The book also contains basic information about a large number of less notable acts, but incorporated into the articles about related notable acts.
 The book also features an appendix with the information about most notable Yugoslav rock music festivals and magazines.